romm27/unity-visual-novel-framework/README.md

 This project uses various **ScriptableObjects** to store data related to the story, such as **Arcs** and **Characters**.
 All of these can be created by right-clicking in the Unity Editor and hovering over: ``` Create/VN ```

-In order for the desired assets to be available, you MUST reference them inside the appropriate field in the Arc scriptable object.
+To ensure the desired assets are available, you MUST reference them in the appropriate field within the Arc ScriptableObject.

 ### Asset Folders: